-New Australian research has revealed that bike riders are dangerously passed by drivers at least three times on average during their daily commute.
+New Australian research has revealed that bike riders are passed closely by drivers at least three times on average during their daily commute.

 The “PassBox” study conducted by local researchers also found that for every hour on the road, a person riding a bike can expect to be overtaken at a distance of less than one metre five times.